nikonikolov/gre-flashcards/log.md

 ## Words that need their meainings fixed
 - concomitant

+## Adding new words
+- cross reference your current list with the one from Berkeley and maybe add the ones that you need

 ## Words with not known lists and currently missing from the split
 - conniving: basic
 - inflammable: basic